Energy Research Laboratory

 at Hampden-Sydney College

-Students and faculty in the HSC departments of Physics & Astronomy, and Mathematics & Computer Science will have an unusual opportunity to research energy monitoring, energy efficiency, and sustainable housing in this on-campus project funded by Pensmore Foundation.
-This project's research focus will be concerned with determining the amount of conventional energy, if any, required to create a comfortable indoor environment, such as you would find in a home or an office building.
+Students and faculty in the HSC departments of Physics & Astronomy and Mathematics & Computer Science will have an unusual opportunity to research energy monitoring, energy efficiency, and sustainable housing in this on-campus project funded by the Pensmore Foundation.
+Research will be focused on determining the amount of conventional energy, if any, required to create a comfortable indoor environment, such as one would find in a home or an office building.